darktable-org/dtdocs/content/lighttable/lighttable-modes/filemanager.md

 # controls

 zoom
-: The number of images in each row can be altered using the slider in the bottom panel, or by holding Ctrl while scrolling over the center view with your mouse.
+: The number of images in each row can be altered using the numeric input in the bottom panel, or by holding Ctrl while scrolling over the center view with your mouse.

 navigate
 : You can navigate through the images using the arrow keys (←/→/↑/↓) or by scrolling with your mouse.
 Press the Home key to scroll to the top of the collection, the End key to scroll to the bottom, and PageUp/PageDown to scroll up/down by a page.